Went with the Wind!: Curtain dress

 The curtain dress was conceptualized and designed by The Carol Burnett Show costumer Bob Mackie.
-It parodies a scene in Gone With the Wind where an impoverished Scarlett refashions a set of green curtains into a dress to wear.
+It parodies a scene in Gone With the Wind in which an impoverished Scarlett refashions a set of green velvet curtains into a dress to wear.
 The script called for the dress to be hanging off Burnett, but Mackie did not find it funny.
 He asked the art director for a real curtain rod and green fabric and made the dress on a mannequin.
 Burnett said that she came into costume fittings and when she saw the curtain rod she said it was the most brilliant sight gag ever.

 When Ratt Butler first sees Starlett in her improvised garment, he calls it "gorgeous" and she replies, "Thank you.
-I saw it in a window, and I just couldn't resist it."
+I saw it in the window, and I just couldn't resist it."

+When Burnett descended the staircase, the laughter of the studio audience was so sustained that it had to be edited for broadcast.
+It was the longest-length audience reaction in the series' entire 11-year run.

 In 2009, Mackie and Burnett donated the dress to the National Museum of American History.

 Earlier parodies

 Exactly nine years earlier to the day, November 13, 1967, The Carol Burnett Show aired a different spoof entitled "Gone with the Breeze".
 In that sketch, Burnett's character was named "Scarlett O'Fever".
 Guest star Richard Chamberlain played "Ratt Butler", and Korman appeared as "Uncle Ben".

 On another occasion, during a tribute to the films of MGM, a quickie based on Gone With the Wind was performed by Lawrence as Scarlett and Lyle Waggoner as Rhett.